yiisoft/yii2/docs/internals/project-organization.md

    Extension repositories will be released independently as needed, Application templates will be released together with the framework.
    See [versioning policy](versions.md) for more details.

-2. The `yiisoft/yii2` project is the main repository for developing Yii2 framework.
+2. The `yiisoft/yii2` project is the main repository for developing Yii 2 framework.
    This repository provides the composer package [yiisoft/yii2-dev](https://packagist.org/packages/yiisoft/yii2-dev).
    It contains the core framework code, framework unit tests, the definitive guide, and a set of build tools for framework development and release.